 - Testing teams would like to catch issues earlier but the tools used make it hard to handle the changes coming from the development teams.
 They ask for a solution to help them manage things from release to release while adapting to new code coming through with very little setup time.

-- Development teams are trying to be more agile in their process., moving to a more task oriented process with more automation in the testing and building of these applications.
-Visibility into the performance of each build is not a main priority.
+- Development teams are trying to be more agile in their process, moving to a more task-oriented process with more automation in the testing and building of these applications.
+Visibility into the performance of each build is not the main priority.

 Lack of communication and collaboration prevents being proactive

-To address the need to be more proactive we have to address the way IT organizations look at managing performance of applications.
-Current processes make this hard for one main reason: The lack of communication and collaboration during the lifecycle make identifying and addressing issues very hard.
+To address the need to be more proactive we have to address the way IT organizations look at managing the performance of applications.
+Current processes make this hard for one main reason: The lack of communication and collaboration during the lifecycle makes identifying and addressing issues very hard.